This document describes the current configuration and default Brief Record Level rule being used in the Alliance NZ account.

 - If you search in Alma Sets in the IZ and NZ, you can successfully search for the records by the corresponding brief level.

 The NZ Brief Level Rule "OCA Brief 2016a" is not available in the IZs as an option in the dropdown list of rules available as the default Brief Level Rule.
 Libraries will need to copy the OCA brief rule in order to use it as their local brief rule.

 However, the NZ Brief Level Rule "OCA Brief 2016a" is present in the Metadata Editor (in the "Brief level rules" list).
 Members can duplicate the NZ rule (it is recommended to name this copy "Copy Of OCA Brief 2016a").
 The copy will then be available in the dropdown list of options for the default Brief Level Rule (see the "Setting the Default Brief Level Rule" paragraph above.)

 Do we need to run the Identifying Brief Level job after we change the default to the NZ's brief level rules in our IZ?

 Yes, you will need to run the Brief level job if you change your local brief level rules.
-When you change the rule in Alma, you will see that pop-up confirmation box you mentioned that indicates you'll need to run the Brief Level Job.
-You will just have to create a set of all the records, and then you can run the job.
+When you change the rule in Alma, you will see a pop-up confirmation box that indicates you'll need to run the Brief Level Job.
+You will just have to create a set of all the records, and then you can run the job on that set.

-Just for a little background (in case it's useful), as part of the July Release implementation, ExLibris calculated the brief level of our catalogs based on the rule that we had set as the default.
-If we did not choose a brief level rule locally, a default one was chosen for us that simulates the two-level (brief/not brief) approach (see drools/OldBriefRule.dslr or drools/OldBriefRule_Unimarc.dslr).
+Just for a little background (in case it's useful), as part of the July 2016 Release implementation, ExLibris calculated the brief level of our catalogs based on the rule that we had set as the default.
+If we did not choose a brief level rule locally, a default one was chosen for us that simulated the old two-level (brief/not brief) approach (see drools/OldBriefRule.dslr or drools/OldBriefRule_Unimarc.dslr).